rear/rear/.github/ISSUE_TEMPLATE.md

 Fill in the following items before submitting a new issue (quick response is not guaranteed with free support):

-* ReaR version (/usr/sbin/rear -V):
+* ReaR version ("/usr/sbin/rear -V"):
-* OS version (cat /etc/rear/os.conf or lsb_release -a):
+* OS version ("cat /etc/rear/os.conf" or "lsb_release -a" or "cat /etc/os-release"):
-* ReaR configuration files (cat /etc/rear/site.conf or cat /etc/rear/local.conf):
+* ReaR configuration files ("cat /etc/rear/site.conf" or "cat /etc/rear/local.conf"):
 * System architecture (x86 Intel compatible or POWER and/or what kind of virtual machine):
-* Are you using legacy BIOS or UEFI boot or another way to boot?
+* Are you using legacy BIOS or UEFI or another way to boot?
 * Brief description of the issue:
 * Work-around, if any: